warmana/cloudant-docs-fork/source/includes/guides/_replication-guide.md

 #### What this means for the list of changes

-When you request a list of changes, the the response you get might vary depending on which database copy supplied the list.
+When you request a list of changes, the response you get might vary depending on which database copy supplies the list.

-If you use the `since` option to obtain list of changes after a given sequence identifier, you always get the list of changes after that update _and_ you might also get some changes prior to that update.
+If you use the `since` option to obtain a list of changes after a given update sequence identifier, you always get the list of changes after that update _and_ you might also get some changes prior to that update.
-The reason is that the database copy responding to the list must ensure that it lists the changes, consistent with all the replicas.
+The reason is that the database copy responding to the list request must ensure that it lists the changes, consistent with all the replicas.
 In order to do this,
 the database copy might have to start the list of changes from the point when all the copies were in agreement.
+This point is identified using checkpoints.

 Therefore,
 an application making use of the `_changes` feed should